Process of closing a unit

 Contact the county GO coordinator to ask for the unit to be made inactive.
 If you’re unsure who this is, you can contact them via your commissioner.

 The district or division should hold onto the money as a separate amount for one year in case the unit reopens.
 After that period, the funds should be dispersed into the district or division accounts.
+Read more about managing assets from closed units.

 Support your volunteers and girls